 As an example, currently fire suppression operations are termed "offensive," if the fire fighters advance a hose line into a building to attack the fire, while a "defensive" operation would be to apply water streams into the building from a safe distance away from the building.
 A study on wind driven fires in structures, conducted by NIST in cooperation with the Fire Department of New York City, the Chicago Fire Department, the Fire Protection Research Foundation and New York University Polytechnic, demonstrated alternate means of reducing the fire hazard for both firefighters and building occupants by using new tools to control the fire from the floor above or the floor below the fire floor.
 Hence a good defensive operation became a great offensive operation.
 This study has made the fire service aware that the traditional approaches that have been taught over the years may not be the most effective or the safest tactics, nor necessarily lead to the best outcome.

-Traditionally, suppression operations have been conducted from the interior of the structure as a means to reduce water damage, manage the “thermal balance”, and limit fire damage to structures.
-In current training manuals it is stated that these operations must be coordinated with the ventilation operations.
+Traditionally, suppression operations have been conducted from the interior of the structure as a means to reduce water damage, manage the "thermal balance", and limit fire damage to structures.
+In current training manuals, it is stated that these operations must be coordinated with the ventilation operations.
 However guidance on fire control has been limited.
 Previous research and examinations of line of duty deaths have shown that ventilation events occurring with fire fighters in the structure prior to suppression have led to tragic results.
 One means of reducing the possibilities of this occurrence would be to begin to extinguish the fire prior to entering the structure.
 In effect, an offensive exterior fire attack, in which water is directed into the structure from the exterior to cool the fire gases and reduce the heat release rate of the fire, prior to the fire fighters entering the building.
 The major concern with this type of operation is the potential harm that might occur to people trapped in the structure or the amount of water damage to the structure.
-Therefore, measurements are needed to document the changes of the thermal environment within the structure and the impact on the viability of people, who might be trapped in the structure.
+Water pressure, flowrate, timing and quantity are all critical variables to ensure fire fighter safety, yet they are not measured.
+As a first step towards Smart Firefighting, work will be undertaken to explore the effective use of sensors to measure, record and transmit water flow through hoses, providing real-time data on this critical parameter.
+Thus, measurements are being conducted to document the changes of the thermal environment within a structure.

 NIST researchers participated in a series of wind-driven fire experiments in a seven-story building on Governors Island, New York, in February 2008.
 Photo credit: NIST.